On Singleton Arc Consistency for CSPs Defined by Monotone Patterns: A Necessary Condition for Solvability by SAC

-\begin{proof} From Proposition~\ref{prop:app}, we can deduce that the constraint graph of $P$ is a either a star or a chain, with at most four vertices, and $P$ has at most one negative edge per constraint.
+\begin{proof} We saw in the proof of Proposition~\ref{prop:app} that if $P$ does not have a connected constraint graph, then $P$ is simply the union of two negative edges: in this case $P$ occurs in all the patterns R1,$\ldots$,R10.
+So we assume from now on that $P$ has a connected constraint graph.
+From Proposition~\ref{prop:app}, we can deduce that the constraint graph of $P$ is a either a star or a chain, with at most four vertices, and $P$ has at most one negative edge per constraint.
 Such patterns must have one of the following four descriptions, which we analyse separately. \begin{description} \item[$P$ has a single degree-3 variable. \ ] The constraint graph of $P$ is necessarily a star.
 By Proposition~\ref{prop:app}, the pattern V does not occur in $P$.
 From this and the fact that $P$ contains no dangling points and no mergeable points, we can deduce that each of the three degree-1 variables must have domain size 1.
 If the central degree-3 variable has domain size 3, then the fact that none of the patterns V, \PatternTOne\ and M3 occur in $P$, and that there are no mergeable points, implies that $P$ must be the pattern \PatternPThree.
 If, on the other hand, the central variable has domain size 2, then since V and \PatternTOne\ do not occur in $P$ and no three negative edges meet at a point, we can deduce that $P$ must be \PatternQThree\ (or a subpattern). \item[$P$ is of degree 2 and has a negative meet point. \ ] By Proposition~\ref{prop:app}, $P$ has no domain of size greater than 2 and Trestle does not occur.
 It then follows by Proposition~\ref{prop:app} and irreducibility of $P$ that the pattern V cannot occur more than once (even in the same constraint).
 Since $P$ has no dangling points, there are only four possible positions where V could occur.
 We can only add a limited number of positive edges without introducing \PatternTOne, Trestle, dangling points or mergeable points.
 This gives rise to the four patterns R1,R2,R3,R4 (or subpatterns). \item[$P$ is of degree 2, has no negative meet point and all domains have size 1 or 2.]
 By the same argument as in the previous case, the pattern V can occur at most once.
 By the absence of Trestle and dangling points in $P$, and by symmetry, there are only two possible positions for the pattern V in $P$, if it occurs at all.
 Again, we can only add a limited number of positive edges without introducing \PatternTOne, Trestle, dangling points or mergeable points.
 This gives rise to the three patterns R5,R6,R10 (or subpatterns). \item[$P$ is of degree 2, has no negative meet point and at least one size-3 domain. ] The fact that $P$ has no mergeable points and all variables have degree at most 2 implies that no domain can be greater than size 3.
 Indeed, from the fact that $P$ is irreducible and that, by Proposition~\ref{prop:app}, no V can occur centred at a variable of domain size 3, we can deduce that there is exactly one variable with domain size 3.
 Adding positive edges to ensure that no two points are mergeable at this variable $v$, necessarily creates a V pattern.
 No other V can occur either in a different constraint (by Proposition~\ref{prop:app}) or in the same constraint otherwise we would have a V centred at $v$ or Trestle would occur.
 Adding other positive edges, while satisfying the properties of Proposition~\ref{prop:app}, produces patterns R7,R8,R9 (or subpatterns). \end{description} \end{proof}